 After you’ve crossed the water there’s then a short section which you need to scramble alongside the clough, it’s not too challenging.

+Check the weather for your walk location and hills.
 It’s worth checking the weather for rain prior to your walk, if it’s been raining too much it might not be safe to cross.

 - BBC Weather for Crowden